EPCS Summer Program

 Who can enroll in the EPCS Summer Program?

-Enrollment is also open to children and families from our surrounding neighborhoods.
+Enrollment is open to all current students, their siblings, and children from our surrounding neighborhoods.

 All families are welcome!